Back to Previous

 Your originator will explain the application, the fees involved with your loan type, and any disclosures.
 You will choose how you want to receive your funds, either in a lump-sum payout, line of credit, fixed monthly payouts, or a combination.

-Step 4: Submit for Loan Processing
+Step 4: Submit for loan processing

 Once you sign the application, the loan moves to processing where the appraisal and title are ordered.
 The borrower pays for the appraisal.
 After the originator receives the appraisal, your application is sent to the loan underwriter.
 The underwriter, who is employed by the originator, reviews the application and determines whether to approve it.
 This process can take a few days to several weeks, depending upon the area.

-Step 5: Close on the Loan
+Step 5: Close on the loan

 Once your loan application is approved, closing is scheduled with a title agent or attorney (depending upon the state).
 The originator will confirm your payout choice.
 Final figures and closing documents are prepared.
 Lien payoffs are made.